 Adding Value To Businesses Through Sustainability

 Sustainability can be shorthand for many things.
 It is need-based design of an organizational structure and its operations, and it is a physical building designed for resource efficiency.
 It can be as grand as climate change and as minimal as choice of paper in the company printer.
-Sustainability is both a goal — achieving a thriving and sustainable global economy — and a means towards the goal – achieving it without negatively impacting our environment, culture, and society.
+Sustainability is both a goal — achieving a thriving global economy — and a means towards the goal – achieving it without negatively impacting our environment, culture, and society.

 Most companies view sustainability as a means of managing environmental, health and safety issues.
 For example, the use of safer chemicals is considered to be a sustainability goal.
-Other companies consider information technology efficiency to be a part of their sustainability mandate.
+Other companies consider information technology efficiency to be a part of their mandate.
 Retail companies seeking to differentiate their brand may see a “sustainability makeover” as a means of identifying key target areas that can link to value appreciated by customers, as well as shareholders.

 Sustainability in the private sector is also known as Corporate Social Responsibility (CSR) – a form of self-regulation to encourage companies to act ethically in business decisions.